Appearance & Reality > The Lord Jesus Christ > Strong and weak

 1 Chronicles 12:1

-Now these are the ones who came to David at Ziglag, while he was still restricted because of Saul the son of Kish; and they were among the mighty men who helped him in war.
+Now these are the ones who came to David at Ziklag, while he was still restricted because of Saul the son of Kish; and they were among the mighty men who helped him in war.

 1 Chronicles 12:2, 8